 Don't text while you drive.
 Don't text while you drive.
 Don't text while you drive.

 Text before you get in the truck and head home or back to camp.
 Or after.
-Or sync your phone to talk as you drive.
+Or sync your phone to talk as you motor home or back to camp.
 Or wait.

-In truth, all this can wait.
+In truth, all of this can wait.
 Savor the moment.
 (See tip No. 3 again.)
-Some buds may still have unfilled tags and your news might be seen as bragging.
+Some buds may still have unfilled tags and your news might be seen as bragging and boasting.
+Seriously.

 9. Make Use of the Whole Turkey